fredjens/itchapage/README.md

-# :hamster: Itch a page
+# :mouse: Itch a page

 Itch a page is a simple API To scrape title, intro and image from an webpage.